OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:17

-The seventy-two returned with joy, saying, “Lord, even the demons submit to us in your name.”
+The seventy-two returned with joy, saying, “Lord, even the demons obey us in your name.”

 ## Luke 10:18